zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_10_en-US_CHRONO_STASIS.md

 > The cascade flows one direction only.
 >
 > For Aetherion crews and Avatars, "home" is the Time Pocket base in Branch N.
-> For physical Titans, "home" is wherever they have settled in Branch N—they cannot use Chrono-Stasis for civilizational timescales and must live mortal lives.
+> For physical Titans, "home" is wherever they have settled in Branch N, they cannot use Chrono-Stasis for civilizational timescales and must live mortal lives.

 ---
 ```